mrclay/password-policy/README.md

 Each rule is scored and then multiplied by a weight to arrive at the total score.
 The policy has a "required score" to determine if the given password is considering passing or failing.

-By default, all rules must score 1 to pass, but you can fine-tune the policy by using `$policy->setRequiredScore($score)` and by adjusting the weight of your rules when adding them to the policy.
+By default, all rules must score 1 to pass, but you can fine-tune the policy by using `$policy->setRequiredScore($score)` or `$policy->allowMissedPoints($points)` and by adjusting the weight of your rules when adding them to the policy.

 ## Testing the Policy (JavaScript)

-Once you've built the policy, you can call `toJavaScript()` to generate a JS anonymous function for injecting into JS code.
+Once you've built the policy, you can call `toJavaScript()` to generate a JS anonymous function expression for injecting into JS code.

     $js = $policy->toJavaScript();
     echo "var policy = $js;";

-Then, the policy object in JS is basically a wrapper for `$policy->test($password)`, and behaves the same (same return values).
+Then, the policy object in JS is basically a wrapper for `$policy->test($password)`, and behaves the same.
+The return value is similar to the PHP Result class but with properties instead of methods.

     var result = policy(password);
-    if (!result.result) {
+    if (!result.passed) {
         /* Process Messages To Display Failure To User */ }

-One note for the JavaScript, any regular expressions that you write need to be deliminated by `/` and be valid JS regexes (no PREG specific functionality is allowed).
+One note for the JavaScript, any regular expressions that you write need to be delimited by `/` and be valid JS regexes (no PREG specific functionality is allowed).